tweedegolf/rust-training/book/src/instructions.md

 You can find instructions here: <https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb>.

 If you're following the training remotely, install the Live Share plugin as well.
-We will use the plugin to share code and provide help during remote tutorial sessions.
+We will use the plugin to share code and provide help during remote training sessions.
 Installation instructions can be found here: <https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare>

 More info: